Send custom signable documents to candidates and collect their e-signature on offer letters, NDAs and other contracts/agreements.

 In both cases a template will consist of:

-- an offer document; a custom file created by you, which has ‘fill-in-blank’ fields or “variables”
+- an e-signature document; a custom file created by you, which has fill-in-blank fields or “variables”

-- an offer email; a customizable email message that will be used when sending the offer document to a candidate
+- an email; a customizable email message that will be used when sending the document to a candidate

-- with an Advanced Annual plan, an optional approval workflow to get offer approval from internal stakeholders
+- an optional approval workflow to get offer approval from internal stakeholders

-Think of each offer template as an archetype for the hiring your organization does.
-Instead of adding a new offer template for every single job, create documents that can be used for certain types or levels of job.
+Think of each template as an archetype for the hiring your organization does.
+Instead of adding a new template for every single job, create documents that can be used for certain types or levels of jobs.

-Set up different offer letter templates to ensure that prospective hires get the right offer.
+Set up different templates to ensure that prospective hires get the right offer.
 For example, a 'Sales department' offer letter might use a template that mentions commission and bonus rates.
 Or, a template for interns might include different compensation style and benefits than the one for full-time employees.
+To start:

-Note: Users of the Advanced Annual plan can also organize their offer templates by department and/or location and set approval workflows where the candidate will only be contacted after all approval groups have reviewed and confirmed the offer details.
+Note: You can also organize your templates by department and/or location and set approval workflows where the candidate will only be contacted after all approval groups have reviewed and confirmed the offer details.

-An offer document is a .docx file that you’ll upload to Workable.
-An offer document must always be included in an offer letter and is what the candidate actually signs to accept your job offer.
+An e-signature document is a .docx file that you’ll upload to Workable.
+This document is what the candidate will actually sign.

 This file should be written by the recruitment/HR team or key stakeholders for jobs.

-Start creating the offer document outside Workable on your regular text editor (eg. Word or Pages).
-Your offer document can contain ‘variables’.
-These are ‘fill-in-the-blank’ spots where you’ll add information for each specific offer you send out.
-Each time you send this template to a candidate you will be prompted to fill in the variables with the offer details.
+Start creating the e-signature document outside of Workable on your regular text editor (eg. Word or Pages).
+Your document can contain ‘variables’.
+These are fill-in-the-blank spots where you’ll add information for each specific document you send out.
+Each time you send this template to a candidate you will be prompted to fill in the variables with details.

 We’ve created a list of common variables that you can use.
-When writing your offer document in a word processor, include variables in square brackets, e.g.: [salary].
+When writing your offer document in a word processor, include variables you wish to utilize in square brackets, e.g.: [salary].